AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

    The signature service accesses certificates and credentials that are stored in the trust store.
 For more information, see [Signature Service](/help/forms/using/aem-document-services-programmatically.md).

-AEM Forms is a powerful enterprise-class platform and the document services is only one of the capability of AEM Forms.
+AEM Forms is a powerful enterprise-class platform and the document services is only one of the capabilities of AEM Forms.
 For the complete list of capabilities, see [Introduction to AEM Forms](/help/forms/using/introduction-aem-forms.md).

 ## Deployment Topology {#deployment-topology}